-An indirect democracy in the United States was establish as a way to safeguard the rights of the people.
+An indirect democracy in the United States was established as a way to safeguard the rights of the people.
 From whom?
-The government of course.
+The government, of course.

 We’ve all heard the words democracy and freedom used countless times, especially in the context of our invasion of Iraq.
 They are used interchangeably in modern political discourse, yet their true meanings are very different. – Ron Paul

-Can good government exist without a democracy?
+Can a good government exist without a democracy?
 On the other hand, English citizens achieved a relative degree of freedom under a monarchy for centuries.
-Plato’s philosopher king comes to mind, even though this was a metaphor it still has merit.
+Plato’s philosopher-king comes to mind; even though this was a metaphor it still has merit.

 Why?
-How many authoritarian countries are called something like this the ‘People’s Democratic republic of so and so’.
+How many authoritarian countries are called something like this the ‘People’s Democratic Republic of so and so’.
 Politicians love to misuse and manipulate people with the word democratic.
-But a person who promises to protect your liberty against government is the person who understand the spirit of why we had an American revolution in 1776.
+But a person who promises to protect your liberty against the government is the person who understands the spirit of why we had an American revolution in 1776.

 What did Partick Henry say?
 ‘Give me democracy or give me…’?
 I think not.

-The founding fathers set up an indirect democracy rather than a direct democracy with a strong constitution to protect against this type to tyranny of the masses.
-That is laws being passed that do not agree with the idea of liberty.
+The founding fathers set up an indirect democracy rather than a direct democracy with a strong constitution to protect against this type to the tyranny of the masses.
+That is, laws being passed that do not agree with the idea of liberty.
 The constitution is the check and safeguard.
-The constitution was set up to protect the people from the government.
-The architecture of the US centered on life, liberty and the pursuit of happiness, not democracy per say.
-It was a very wise to set the country up this way.
+The constitution was set up to protect the people from the government, the architecture of the US-centered on life, liberty, and the pursuit of happiness, not democracy per say.
+It was very wise to set the country up this way.

 What was the idea behind the enlightenment?

-The whole idea of the enlightenment was individuals given a high degree of liberty and rights would create a better society that would lead to a greater happiness for the individual and society than any government, even democracy could orchestrate.
-The greater good for society is maximizing liberty for the individuals.
+The whole idea of the enlightenment was individuals given a high degree of liberty and rights would create a better society that would lead to greater happiness for the individual and society than any government; even democracy could orchestrate.
+The greater good for society is maximizing liberty for individuals.

-- What about the common good vs individual rights?
-I hear this argument a lot and people often are willing to submit their rights here and there for the common good.
-Well the enlightenment philosophers already thought about this and debated this idea of Social contracts and freedom.
-You can go back and read them from John Locke to Adam Smith but the idea is, when individuals are acting where freedom is maximized (though a small intrusiveness state) the common good is achieved, not by legislating laws to force people into a collective common good, but through enlighten self interest.
-It is a clear moral argument as well as economic political ideal.
+- What about the common good vs. individual rights?
+I hear this argument a lot, and people often are willing to submit their rights here and there for the common good.
+Well, the enlightenment philosophers already thought about this and debated this idea of Social contracts and freedom.
+You can go back and read them from John Locke to Adam Smith, but the idea is when individuals are acting where freedom is maximized (though a small intrusiveness state) the common good is achieved, not by legislating laws to force people into a collective common good, but through enlightened self-interest.
+It is a clear moral argument as well as an economic, political ideal.